 Drone technology will transform our world's transportation, help abate global warming, and more.

-GOAL: Simple technology that allows vertical-takeoff drones to transition to efficient fixed-wing flight.
+HS-Drone's GOAL: Simple technology that allows vertical-takeoff drones to transition to efficient fixed-wing flight ... that is more efficient and safer than all contemporary aircraft.

 WHY: Copters are slow and fuel hogs at less than 14 passenger-mpg.
 A transitioning drone could attain 53 passenger-mpg "as the bird flies", which translates to much lower transit times.